andrewmoise/grits/README.md

 ### Other useful directories

 * `client/` defines vital client-side content.
-It gets populated into a special place in the Grits filesystem on startup, so that clients can access stuff within it.
+On initial setup it gets imported into `/lib` in the filesystem, so that clients can access it.
 * `var/` is where all writable data for the server is kept.
 It should be fine (and is recommended) to have the entire `grits/` directory outside of `var/` owned by a different user, and read-only from the POV of the server process.

 ## In Conclusion